How Do You Cut Your Utility Bills In Half?

 While these help, there are other, cheaper ways to dramatically decrease costs that don’t require a huge investment or major changes to your lifestyle.

-I’ve included both actions we’ve done to lower utilities costs and not done as it might work for your situation.
+I’ve included both actions we’ve done to save on our electricity bills AND what I’ve heard others have done as it might work for your situation.
 I hope it can be a handy checklist you can reference.

 With all of the recommendations, check the corresponding appliance’s instruction manual and warranty for application and more details.

 The Nest is smart in that it learns your habits including using your phone’s location to detect when you’re away to set temperatures that save energy.
 The monthly reports they send are a great reminder to save energy.
 Read more information about the Nest here.

-We received a call asking us to confirm our household income and average electricity bill, and then within a few weeks, we received a free Home Energy Savings kit which included energy star lightbulbs, a powerbar, a night light and a fridge/freezer thermometer.
+We received a call asking us to confirm our household income and average electricity bill, and then within a few weeks, we received a free Home Energy Savings kit which included energy star light bulbs, a power bar, a night light and a fridge/freezer thermometer.